elvisscochito/webs/README.md

 # Web development
-My codes of Html, CSS and JavaScript for Web development
+My codes of HTML, CSS and JavaScript for web development